Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

-Figure~\ref{fig:optical_v_opticalplus} compares \texttt{kcorrect}-derived properties from just optical photometry from SDSS versus SDSS+UV, SDSS+NIR, or SDSS+UV+NIR for the 44 galaxies that had GALEX, SDSS, and 2MASS photometry.
-The high-mass galaxies agree with the optical-only measurements, because they have less dust and star formation and so the mass-age degeneracy that is broken by adding UV and/or NIR information is less relevant.
+Figure~\ref{fig:optical_v_opticalplus} compares \texttt{kcorrect}-derived properties for SDSS versus SDSS+UV, SDSS+NIR, or SDSS+UV+NIR for the 1627 Stripe 82 galaxies with optical, GALEX, and 2MASS photometry.
+All the optical surveys show similar correlations as SDSS does in this figure.
+The high-mass galaxies agree with the optical-only measurements, because they have less dust and star formation such that the mass-age degeneracy that is broken by adding UV and/or NIR information is less relevant.
 At masses $<10^{10} M_{\odot}$, there are differences between the SDSS-only and SDSS+ results with additional discrepancies between SDSS+UV versus SDSS+NIR in the derived mass.
-Adding UV and NIR wavelength coverage improves estimates of low mass galaxies.
+Adding UV and NIR wavelength coverage improves estimates of low mass galaxies as long as the templates cover the same parameter space.
+GALEX+2MASS is the most discrepant, but as shown in Figure~\ref{fig:stripe82_hist_diff}, the overall distribution is in agreement with SDSS and the errors are within the estimated mass error.

-There are 48 galaxies that have GALEX and 2MASS observations but are missing the optical data points.
-To check the robustness of \texttt{kcorrect} without the optical data points, we used the 44 galaxies that had photometry in all three surveys to examine the effect of missing optical data.
-There is larger scatter in these derived masses especially at the low mass end.

-Figure~\ref{fig:diff_hists} shows the histograms of the different mass calculations compared to the SDSS-only measurement.
-Of our Hubble diagram sample, 49 galaxies have SDSS plus additional photometry, 8 have only SDSS data, and 42 have GALEX+2MASS photometry.
-Masses derived using GALEX+SDSS, SDSS+2MASS, and GALEX+SDSS+2MASS have a median offset of 0.05~dex and a standard deviation of 0.05~dex.
-This bias and scatter would spread out the best location of a step function break but is much smaller than typical uncertainties on mass estimates ($\sim0.5$~dex).
-The scatter is still only 0.19~dex, while the overall range of galaxy stellar masses we are considering is 8.5--11.5~M$_{\odot}$.

-The masses from the GALEX+2MASS photometry show a much larger spread than if optical data was included.
-The median offset is 0.06~dex and the standard deviation is 0.17~dex.
-In Figure~\ref{fig:diff_hists} the one large (difference $>0.5$ dex) outlier corresponds to UGC~272 (SN~2005hk), which is a large blue spiral at redshift 0.013.
-If we examine the masses calculated from any combination of GALEX and 2MASS (possibly missing $F$, $N$, or $H$), there are 66 galaxies to compare.
-The median offset is 0.05~dex and the standard deviation is 0.19~dex and there is an additional 1~dex outlier of UGC~4570 (SN~2010iw) at z=0.021.
-Though this large spread is concerning, the major outliers are limited to the low masses and including optical data would not move the objects from the low mass to the high mass sample (if the high mass sample is defined as $> 10^{10} M_{\odot}$).
+Though the photometry should be similar to SDSS, we compared the CSP host galaxy photometry masses derived using \texttt{kcorrect} to those calculated using SDSS and DECaLS photometry in Figure~\ref{fig:csp_mass_comparison}.
+We cannot use Stripe 82 galaxies in this comparison, so we used the 29 host galaxies that overlap between U20 and this paper's sample.
+The median offset between SDSS (DECaLS) photometry-derived masses and CSP photometry-derived masses is 0.022 (0.035) dex.
+These offsets are well within the estimated errors that we derive for \texttt{kcorrect} in Section~\ref{sec:mass_bias}.